 Of course, with the benefit of hindsight it’s easy to criticise the men who were tasked with the incredibly difficult job of sanctioning multi-million pound deals in the summer of 2012, but the failure of that window was a necessary blunder to encourage a more meticulous approach to the transfer market, rather than an erratic scatter-gun tactic which the club have consciously moved away from ever since.

 The attitude of the City hierarchy this summer has served to illuminate the new strategy with Riyad Mahrez the only major signing to report so far.
-The hierarchy are firmly aware of the positions in which they need to strengthen and the personnel whom they want to bring in, but both Jorginho and Alexis Sanchez’s u-turns this year suggest that the club cannot always flex its financial muscles to get its own way in the transfer market.
+The hierarchy are firmly aware of the positions in which they need to strengthen and the personnel whom they want to bring in, but the u-turns performed by both Jorginho and Alexis Sanchez this year suggest that the club cannot always flex its financial muscles to get its own way in the transfer market.

 The strategy of the summer window so far is a far cry from how the club have conducted themselves for a large-part of Sheikh Mansour’s ownership.
 Times have changed and the transformation can be considered complete with the ten-year anniversary of City’s takeover looming on the horizon.